Skip to content

 Courts

-According to the Supreme People’s Court Opinions on Regulating and Strengthening the Applications of AI in Judicial Fields (discussed below), China’s judiciary aims to have all courts deploy AI to support external judicial services and internal management by the end of 2025, and by 2030, to have AI fully operational and providing high-level support for judicial processes.
+According to the Supreme People’s Court Opinions on Regulating and Strengthening the Applications of AI in Judicial Fields (discussed below), China’s judiciary aims to have AI fully operational and providing high-level support for judicial processes by 2030.

 Unlike in other aspects of legal practice, there are very few foreign experiences Chinese judiciary can learn from.
 They had to integrate AI and other emerging technologies mostly on their own.
 Because new technologies developed rapidly in China on the one hand, and on the other hand, when the new technologies have permeated into every corner of the society, law and justice had to respond to this development.
 Therefore, the overall approach of the Chinese judiciary to integrating AI and emerging technologies is “cross the river by feeling the stones”, which is a Chinese old saying and means making experiment in small scales and correct and improve the practice by learning lessons from the experiment.